prjctrft/mantenuto/CONTRIBUTING.md

 * Develop in a topic branch, not master
 * Squash your commits

+### Testing
+Please read the documentation on how to write tests for socket event listeners, UI, and redux actions.

 ### Linting

 Please check your code using `npm run lint` before submitting your pull requests, as the CI build will fail if `eslint` fails.